rjdurlin42/mariokartrev_2_team_4/Documentation/Signoffs/Resistance_System_Control.md

 #### Mountability

 The PCB layout must account for the need to mount the circuit within its housing.
 To meet this constraint, screw holes were included in the PCB layout.

+#### Stability

+The device must operate without becoming unstable.
+To meet this constraint, the Arduino can be programmed to provide PID compensation [1].
+Pololu provides a configuration file for controlling their actuators which contains PID constants usable for controlling the device in a stable manner [2], so the work required to tune the controller will likely be minimal.

+#### Resolution

+The device must be capable of providing at least 85 unique states, or lengths of extension.

 ### Schematic and PCB Layout